 Admission requirements are designed to select qualified students who are likely to successfully complete this professional program of study.
-Freshman entrance requirements include a high school GPA of 2.8 and a minimum of a 950 SAT combined score on math and critical reading or a 20 ACT combined score.
+Freshman entrance requirements include a high school GPA of 2.8.
 The priority application deadline is December 1st and the preferred application deadline is February 15th for first time freshmen.